alltrust/Portfolio/projects/yelp-campground-project.md

 });
 ```

-In words this can be read something like, "the filename that matches the the filename of image to delete, pull it out and update that corresponding campground".
+In words this can be read something like, "the filename that matches the filename of images to delete, pull it out and update that corresponding campground".

 If are you curious as to how that looks in the ejs file: